malabikas/AML-Fall-2019/README.md

 IN every models we will be using 2 types of classifiers that is Linear Regression and Support Vector Machines along with Adam Optimiser to further improve the test results presented in the original paper.

 The main focus on using Attention based model is to show its wide variety of applications in different types of NLP operations and its effectiveness.
-Attention-based DL systems have been applied to NLP after their success in computer vision and speech recognition.
+Attention-based DL systems are now applied to NLP after their success in computer vision and speech recognition.

-They mainly rely on RNNs and end-to-end encoderdecoders for tasks such as machine translation In the original paper they have covered 3 different tasks such as Answer secection, Paraphrase Identification and Textual Entailment.

 ## Results